ipukeone/ROGMAR/README.md

 # Docker Compose Template Sync & Setup Script

-This repository contains reusable Docker Compose templates for various services (e.g., Redis, Postgres, MariaDB) and a helper script to sync and set them up in your projects.
+This repository provides reusable Docker Compose templates for common services like Redis, Postgres, and MariaDB, along with a helper script to sync and set them up in your projects effortlessly.

 ---

 ## Features

-- Clone or update templates from this repo in the background
+- Clone or update templates from this repository in the background
-- Create symlinks for required `docker-compose.*.yaml` files based on a main compose file in your project
+- Automatically copy relevant `docker-compose.*.yaml` files for the services you need
-- Merge `.env` files from templates into a single `.env.generated`
+- Merge `.env` files from templates into one consolidated `.env` file
-- Copy secrets from templates to your project
+- Copy secret files from templates to your project folder
-- Use a lockfile to track template version (Git commit hash)
+- Use a Git commit hash-based lockfile to track template versions
-- Support for `--dry-run` and `--force` modes in the sync script
+- Supports `--dry-run`, `--force`, and `--update` options in the setup script

 ---

-## Usage
+## How to Use

-### 1. Download a Single Folder from GitHub Repo (e.g., `Template`)
+### 1. Download a Single Folder from the GitHub Repo

-This script downloads **only one specific folder** from the GitHub repository and places it in your current directory, using the same folder name as in the repo.
-No `.git` folder or other files are included.
+If you want to use just one service template folder (e.g., `app_template`), you can download only that folder without cloning the whole repo.

-#### How to use
+#### Steps:

-1. Make the script executable:
+1. Make the downloader script executable:

 ```bash
 chmod +x get-folder.sh